lets-blade/blade/README.md

 }
 ```

-Specify the user name and password in the `app.properties` configuration file.
+Specify the user name and password in the `application.properties` configuration file.

 ```bash
 http.auth.username=admin